 What tests are used?

+In addition to comprehensive neuropsychological evaluations, we also offer pre-operative spinal cord stimulator psychological evaluations and pre-operative bariatric psychological evaluations.
 Tests are typically conducted by paper/pencil or on the computer.
 They assess the following areas of cognition, or thinking:

 - Attention and memory